GannettDigital/api-docs/source/includes/_contact_interactions.md

 ## Get Contact Interactions for an Advertiser

-This endpoint returns contact interactions for an advertiser.
+This endpoint supports integration with CRM products.
+It returns all interaction by a contacts (aka leads)for an advertiser in a given time period.
+It requires the the following parameters for a successful response Gmaid (advertise ID), created_before date and created_after_date.
+The response is organized by campaigns with the interactions/leads nested within.
+Please note that the response includes the associated contact information and its associated meta data.
+The recommended usage is to call the Contacts endpoint to seed your CRM with contacts followed by a call to the contacts interactions endpoint with the exact time period to receive the interactions/leads.
 The results are paginated.
 If there is no data for a particular attribute, it will not be present in the results.

+Please note that the contact information in this endpoint is for linking the interactions/leads with the contact.
+Importing them into your CRM from this endpoint will cause duplicates.

 ```ruby
 require 'uri'